cdisc-org/usdm/README.md

 ### Identifiers and Cross References

-Some content defined within the sheeText string contain unique identifiers such that the content can be cross referenced in other sheeText string.
+Some content defined within the sheets contain unique identifiers such that the content can be cross referenced in other sheets.
 This is done so as to link content or expand definitions.
 Identifiers are simple strings that need to be unique within the workbook.
 There is a single definition and one or more cross references.

 ### Study Sheet